-Employees who are in the same or a higher classification within the same department/division (regardless of the employee's FTE) may request a voluntary transfer by submitting a written or email request to the District indicating the employee's interest in the vacancy.
-If two or more employees volunteer for a transfer, and are substantially equal based on ability, skills, experience and performance, then the most senior of those employees shall be awarded the position.
+An employee voluntarily transferring or accepting a position within the District may not transfer without District approval to another position in the same classification within one (1) year from the date of starting the position.
+However, the one (1) year limitation shall not apply to any employee requesting transfer to a similar position with .5 or more hours greater than the employee's current position, or to employees requesting transfer to a promotional opportunity.
+Employees who are in the same or a higher classification within the same department/division (regardless of the employee's FTE) may request a voluntary transfer by submitting a written or employees volunteer for a transfer, and are substantially equal based on ability, skills, experience and performance, then the most senior of those employees shall be awarded the position.
 Disciplinary actions more than five (5) years old without subsequent repeated instances of similar misconduct shall not disqualify an employee for transfer, unless the misconduct involves students generally, or employees assigned at the site of the new position.
 Any employee who is bypassed in seniority for a voluntary transfer shall have the same rights identified in Section 5.10.4.